 Anime and Manga

 - Buu of Dragon Ball Z meets a blind kid who didn't know his appearance.
 After realizing he wasn't frightened, Buu figured out the problem and used his magic to heal the boy's eyes.
 Afterwards the boy was very grateful, and still didn't find anything unusual about Buu's appearance because Buu was the first person he'd ever actually seen, thus he had no basis for comparison.
 Buu doesn't kill him, a hint that he isn't a bad guy.
-But is practically confirmed that the evil Buu kills this kid later, since he killed everybody on Earth.
+But it's practically confirmed that the evil Buu kills this kid later, since he killed everybody on Earth.

 - Turned on its head in Detective Conan; a rich blind woman states her surprise that Conan is a seven-year old, as she had previously believed him to be a teenager whose voice hadn't cracked yet.
 Of course, Conan really is the latter, and gets even more tense when the lady whispers to him that "I can see things others can't see".

 - Hunter × Hunter The Chimera Ant King Meryem and the blind girl Komugi.

 - A variation happens in Franken Fran, when Fran operates on a painter's eyes and gives him the ability to see a wider spectrum of wavelengths.
 He is utterly horrified by the things he sees and flees into the woods, when he meets a fair and elfin woman-like being and falls in love.
 He later returns a happy man and presents Fran with a painting of his lover; although the reader can't see it, Fran's assistant can, and he is utterly horrified.